Global Torelli Theorem for Projective Manifolds of Calabi-Yau Type: Introduction

+Furthermore, as an application of Theorem \ref{intro1}, we have the global Torelli theorem on the moduli space $\Z$ of polarized Calabi--Yau type manifolds with level $m$ structure for any $m\geq 3$.

+\begin{theorem} Let $\Z$ be the moduli space of polarized Calabi--Yau type manifolds with level $m$ structure.
+Then the global Torelli theorem holds on $\Z$, i.e. the period map is injective. \end{theorem}

-This paper is organized as follows: in Section \ref{basicdefn}, we give the definition of Calabi--Yau type manifolds and briefly review the definition of period damain of polarized Hodge structures.
-Then we construct the Teichm\"uller space of Calabi--Yau type manifolds and show its basic properties.
-We then introduce the period map from the Teichm\"uller space to the period domain.
-In Section \ref{affinestructureonT}, we construct the holomorphic affine structure on the Teichm\"uller space $\mathcal{T}$.
-In Section \ref{THmPhiHm}, we introduce the completion space $\mathcal{T}^H_{_m}$ and show that $\mathcal{T}^H_{m}$ is a complex affine manifold.
-In Section \ref{global}, we give the proof of the global Torelli theorem on the Teichm\"uller space.
-We first show that $\Phi^H_{_m}: \, \mathcal{T}^H_{_m}\rightarrow D$ is injective.
-Then we define the completion space $\mathcal{T}^H$ and the extended period map $\Phi^H$ and show that the map $\Phi^H: \,\mathcal{T}^H\rightarrow D$ is also injective.
-Moreover, we conclude that $\Phi=\Phi^H\circ i_{\mathcal{T}}: \,\mathcal{T}\rightarrow D$ is injective by showing that the map $i_{\mathcal{T}}: \,\mathcal{T}^H\rightarrow \mathcal{T}$ is an embedding.
-In Section \ref{app}, we make smoothness assumptions on both the moduli space $\mathcal{M}$ and on the quotient space $D/\Gamma$.
-Then using the global Torelli theorem on the Teichm\"uller space of polarized and marked Calabi--Yau type manifolds, we show that the period map $\Phi_{{\mathcal{M}}}:\,\mathcal{M}\rightarrow D/\Gamma$ is a covering map onto its image.
-As a consequence, we conclude that generic Torelli implies global Torelli on the moduli space of Calabi--Yau type manifolds.
-We remark that the first five sections follow closely from our paper \cite{CGL}, in which the case of Calabi--Yau manifolds are proved.
+This paper is organized as follows.
+In Section \ref{basicdefn}, we give the definition of Calabi--Yau type manifolds and briefly review the definition of period damain of polarized Hodge structures.
+Then we introduce the Teichm\"uller space $\T$ and the Torelli space $\T'$ of Calabi--Yau type manifolds and discuss their basic properties.
+We then introduce the period maps on the Teichm\"uller space and the Torelli space.
+We also introduce Hodge metric completion space $\TT$, on which the extended period map is also studied.

+In Section \ref{boundedness of period maps}, we prove the boundedness of the period map $\Phi$, with the knowledge of Lie theory.
+In Section \ref{Holomorphic affine}, we first construct the holomorphic affine structure on the Teichm\"uller space $\mathcal{T}$.
+Then we prove the existence of the affine structure over $\TT$.
+With the completeness with the Hodge metric and the affine structure of $\TT$, we prove that the extended period map on $\TT$ is injective.

+In Section \ref{global}, with the preparations in the previous sections, we give the proof of the global Torelli theorem on the Torelli space of Calabi--Yau type manifolds in Theorem \ref{intro1}, as the main theorem of this paper.
+In Section \ref{app}, we prove Theorem \ref{intro2}, i.e. the global Torelli on the moduli space of Calabi--Yau type manifolds with level $m$ structure, as an application of the main theorem.

+In previous versions of this paper, we erroneously identified the Teichm\"uller space with the Torelli space by quoting a wrong lemma, which gives a wrong proof that the Torelli space is simply connected.
+We corrected this error, and will show that the Torelli space $\T'$ and its Hodge metric completion space $\T^H_m$ are the most natural moduli spaces to understand period maps and the global Torelli problems.

 \textbf{Acknowledgement}: We would like to thank Professors Mark Green, Wilfried Schmid, Andrey Todorov, Veeravalli Varadarajan and Shing-Tung Yau for sharing many of their ideas.